TheRealMorgenfrue/AppLib/README.md

     - Searchable settings page.
     - (more to come)

-- Investigate usability of including high-performance datastructures for common tasks, e.g., a trie.
+- Investigate feasability of including high-performance datastructures for common tasks, e.g., a trie.
 Preferably in C++ or Rust.

 - Investigate feasability of using [codon](https://github.com/exaloop/codon) to compile AppLib to machine code.
     - If it proves infeasible, checkout [nuitka](https://nuitka.net/) instead.